oBreak/oB-twitter-search/README.md

 Add additional programmatic support for searching for other relevant tweet_data components, or at least documentation on how to do it.

+##### Roadmap:

+- Add livestream for specific tweet types.
+Maybe add in an email of top 10 hits per day or something.
+- Add filter support for things that I'd want to see, something like "mentions me" or "damages my company's brand"
+- Add username to returned results
+- Add userID to returned results
+- Add user PICTURE to returned results... not sure if I want to do this yet.
+- etc.